Impact

 Risk and Exploitability

-The CVSS base score is 6, indicating medium severity.
-EPSS data is not available and the issue is not listed in the CISA KEV catalog.
-The attack vector is inferred to be remote, as an adversary can supply data that triggers the vulnerable write path from a network or untrusted source.
-Exploitation would allow the attacker to write arbitrary files outside the intended mount root, potentially compromising the host system.
+The CVSS base score of 8.4 reflects high severity.
+The EPSS score of 2% indicates a very low but non‑zero probability of exploitation, and the issue is not listed in the CISA KEV catalog.
+Based on the description, it is inferred that the likely attack vector is remote, as an adversary can supply data that triggers the vulnerable write path from a network or untrusted source.
+Exploitation would allow the attacker to write arbitrary files outside the intended mount root, potentially breaking the sandbox isolation and affecting host filesystem integrity.

 OpenCVE Enrichment